Gregor Joseph Werner

 • Q. Concertos

-Currently, the catalogue contains the following information for each work:
+The catalogue contains at least the following information for each work:

 • title

-• sources (linked to the respective RISM entry), and
+• sources (linked to the respective RISM entry, if available)

 Works in the catalogue should be cited by the abbreviation “WerW”, followed by the group, subgroup (if applicable), and work number; the latter three components should be separated by a period.